Changes to Marguerita St Rotorua floated

 Council infrastructure manager Stavros Michael said it was important to note no decisions had been made on the issue yet.

-"[The] council has heard concerns from residents of Marguerita Street for a number of years and, last year received a petition from a number of residents requesting that [the] council look at options to reduce the impact of vehicle movements through that corridor."
+"The council has heard concerns from residents of Marguerita St for a number of years and, last year received a petition from a number of residents requesting that the council look at options to reduce the impact of vehicle movements through that corridor."

 He said that process had led elected members to instruct council staff to engage with the community about "potential traffic management and safety improvement options".